anthonyec/website/_work/findbot.md

 Later that week I released snbot to the world.
 Well, the office at least.
 I got instant feedback on its usefulness and flaws.
 Everyone who saw it thought it was a good idea.
 Initially the chatbot was running on my laptop.
 This meant that when my computer was off, snbot was down.
 While this gave the nice illusion that snbot lived a fulfilling 9 to 6 lifestyle, it wasn’t useful being unavailable occasionally.
 Having it run on my computer was always a temporary step to test out snbot.
 I needed to find a way to keep it up 24/7.

-I debated if I should host snbot on a cloud service like AWS.
+I debated if I should host snbot on a cloud service like AWS or Bluemix.
 This would solve the chatbot uptime issue but also introduced other problems.
 How could a cloud service app index our server that's only accessible on the local network?
 And if it could somehow get to that data, transferring and storing it in the cloud is a potential security risk.

 Anyway, Christmas came and we all had a holiday.
 I ate lots of food and got a Raspberry Pi as a gift.
 Raspberry Pi 3 is ideal as it uses Linux like AWS.
 This means most things that can work on AWS are compatible.
 It’s also a physical thing that we have full control over so security is better.
 Setting up the Raspberry Pi allowed me to get a lot more familiar with the internal workings of Linux.
 In turn, this helped me understand more how AWS works.